Less (Unix): Usage

 less can be invoked with options to change its behaviour, for example, the number of lines to display on the screen.
 A few options vary depending on the operating system.
 While less is displaying the file, various commands can be used to navigate through the file.
 These commands are based on those used by both more and vi.
 It is also possible to search for character patterns in the file.

 By default, less displays the contents of the file to the standard output (one screen at a time).
 If the file name argument is omitted, it displays the contents from standard input (usually the output of another command through a pipe).
 If the output is redirected to anything other than a terminal, for example a pipe to another command, less behaves like cat.

-The "lesspipe" extension can automatically determine file types such as PDF, multimedia, and compressed archives, and automatically determines which program to launch display the file's information with, such as text from a PDF file, metadata of photos, lists of files in a compressed archive, and content of a single file in a compressed archive.
+The lesspipe.sh extension can automatically determine file types such as PDF, multimedia, and compressed archives, and automatically determines which program to launch display the file's information with, such as text from a PDF file, metadata of photos, lists of files in a compressed archive, and content of a single file in a compressed archive.